 Another issue could stem from a blown spark module.
 This module controls the power sent to the surface burner’s electrodes.
 These electrodes are ultimately what catch the flames to light the burner.
 If the spark module is burned-out, your burners could be getting continuous power.

-Here are a few common reasons why the fan won’t turn off inside your Lacanche oven:
+If your Lacanche oven fan runs constantly, here are a few common reasons why the fan won’t turn off as it should:

 High Limit Thermostat Failure